Health Screening

 Do I need to fast before a private diabetes blood test?

 This depends on the type of test.
 An HbA1c test does not require fasting, as it measures your average blood sugar over several weeks.
 A fasting glucose test does require you to avoid food and drink (other than water) for 8 to 12 hours before your appointment.
-For full preparation advice, read our guide on fasting before a blood test.
+Our team can advise you on preparation when you book.

 Can a private diabetes test diagnose diabetes?